-As part of its commitment to be good stewards of the resources that has allowed it to thrive, Campbell University continues to work thoughtfully and diligently to reduce its carbon footprint.
+As part of its commitment to be good stewards of the resources that have allowed it to thrive, Campbell University continues to work thoughtfully and diligently to reduce its carbon footprint.

-Campbell owns more than 1,300 acres in Buies Creek, N.C., where its main campus is located, and surrounding contiguous areas, including undeveloped and minimally developed property along the scenic and historic Cape Fear River.
-There are about 50 buildings on and near main campus, including the Leon Levine Hall of Medical Sciences (opened in summer 2013).
+Campbell owns more than 1,300 acres in Buies Creek, North Carolina, and surrounding contiguous areas, including undeveloped and minimally developed property along the scenic and historic Cape Fear River.
+The main campus makes up the bulk of Buies Creek, with the newly-established Health Sciences Campus located a mile away.
+There are about 50 buildings on both the main campus and the Health Sciences Campus.
 The university also owns the building that houses the Norman Adrian Wiggins School of Law in downtown Raleigh.
 In all, the university manages a total of 1.6 million square feet of building space.

 Campbell has been proactive to reduce its carbon footprint and consumption of electricity, water, natural gas, and gasoline.
 Examples of specific actions that units across campus have taken to do so follow.